Raathionty Standing Desk Converter Review – Honest Verdict 2025

 Key Features

-• 23.6" × 13.3" desktop — enough room for a monitor, keyboard and mouse without crowding
+- 23.6" × 13.3" desktop surface — fits monitor, laptop, keyboard and small accessories

 Hands-On Review